 When the people of Acadiana founded the first local United Way effort in 1949, our communities were small and close-knit.
-To say life was simpler would be unfair — the size of our challenges always seems relative to the size of our capabilities.
-But we know from experience that in smaller community it was easier for groups to communicate needs, identify concerns and directly address the issues of the day.
+But we know from experience that in smaller communities it is easier for groups to communicate, identify concerns and directly address the issues of the day.

-Today, the population of our service area of Acadia, Lafayette, St. Martin and Vermilion parishes has grown tremendously from the estimated 168,075 people that called it home in 1949.
-With that growth has come a change, as well, in the diverse needs of the area.
-Each day United Way of Acadiana works to rise to these growing changes and diverse needs targeting three basic areas: essentials, education and earnings.
+Today, the population of our service area of Acadia, Lafayette, St. Martin and Vermilion parishes has grown tremendously from the 168,075 people who called it home in 1949.
+Each day, United Way of Acadiana works to rise to the growing changes and diverse needs of our growing population by targeting three basic areas: essentials, education and earnings.